 That an Order of the Assembly do issue for a Return showing: Copies of minutes from the Forever Homes Work Team meetings between April 1, 1998 and February 17, 1999.
-MR55.
-Mrs. Sloan to propose the following motion (Due Day 20):

 That an Order of the Assembly do issue for a Return showing: Drafts of the Forever Homes Work Team action plan identifying policy, practice, training, communication and resource requirements for the Forever Homes initiative.